 Sometimes, a marketing campaign can yield poor results.
 This could be due to bad data or poor methodology, but the end result is the same.
 Experiencing lackluster metrics on a campaign is not the end of the road, but may rather be an opportunity to learn from what happened and what needs to be adjusted.

 There are several tips, tricks and tools for App Store Optimization, but not all of them are actually helpful for an ASO strategy.
-In order to scale your app, you’ll want to avoid the most common ASO mistakes.
+In order to improve your app promotion, you’ll want to avoid the most common ASO mistakes.
 These include using inaccurate ASO tools, poor structure, testing too much at once and poorly-timed updates.

 1. How Inaccurate Tools Damage Your ASO Marketing